rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 A partial mitigation would be to have rustc include captured scoped implementations on generic type parameters when printing types, but that wouldn't solve the issue entirely.

 Note that with this RFC implemented, `TypeId` would still report the same value iff evaluated on generic type parameters with distinct but bound-irrelevant captured implementations directly, as long as only these top-level implementations differ and no nested captured *implementation environments* do.

+## Marking a generic as implementation-invariant is a breaking change

+This concerns the split of [implementation-aware-generics] and [implementation-invariant-generics].

+"Implementation-aware" is the logic-safe default.

+"Implementation-invariant" has better ergonomics in some cases.

+It would be great to make moving from the default here only a feature addition.
+To do this, a new coherence rule would likely have to be introduced to make implementations conflict if any type becoming implementation-invariant would make them conflict, and additionally to make such implementations shadow each other (to avoid all-too-unexpected silent behaviour changes).

+However, even that would not mitigate the behaviour change of type-erasing collections that are keyed on such generics that become type-invariant later, so making this a breaking change is simpler and overall more flexible.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives